Party City invests $4 million in Punchbowl, which now powers its digital invites platform

 Starting in mid-2016, Punchbowl began to see a lot of inbound interest, leading to what he described as “several alternatives” that the company could have pursued.
 But Douglas, not looking to sell, saw the potential in working with the large party supply retailer as a means of growing Punchbowl’s own business.

 Party City sees around $2.3 billion in annual revenue and operates some 900 retail locations – which is how most consumers know of the business today.
-But Party City is also a vertically-integrated company, meaning they’re often the manufacturer of party goods sold in other party stores, too.
+But Party City is also a vertically integrated company, meaning they’re often the manufacturer of party goods sold in other party stores, too.
 Meanwhile, its e-commerce business accounts for around 10 percent of the company’s retail revenue today.

 Punchbowl, on the other hand, never focused on physical goods.
 Founded in early 2007, the service is one of the early competitors in the digital invites and e-cards space, and a rival to others like Evite.